wasmCloud/wasmCloud/adr/0018-otel-metrics.md

 ### Positive Consequences

-* Easier maintenance of wamsCloud hosts
+* Easier maintenance of wasmCloud hosts
 * Build a base on which to add more important metrics
 * Interoperation with other cloud native ecosystem projects